-Check that the entry door is not damaged, operates smoothly, and closes securely from the inside.

-Hand rails are secure and the step light is working, if equipped.

-The entry steps must be clear with the treads not loose or worn excessively.

-If equipped with a handicap lift, look for leaking, damaged, or missing parts and explain how lift should be checked for correct operation.
+- · Check that the entry door is not damaged, operates smoothly and closes securely from the inside. - Check that entry door glass is clean, not cracked or missing. - Hand rails are secure and the step light is working, if equipped. - The entry steps must be clear of debris/snow/ice and the treads cannot be loose or worn excessively. - If equipped with a handicap lift, look for leaking, damaged or missing parts and explain how lift should be checked for correct operation.
 Lift must be fully retracted and latched securely.